wpmudev/coursepress/README.md

 ## CoursePress Campus (coursepress/campus)

-CoursePress Campus is the branch that is integrated with CampusPress.
-It is just about identical to CoursePress Pro but strips out the MarketPress bundling, the CoursePress theme and removes paid courses features (all code that is implemented in CoursePress Pro).
-The theme is included via a submodule instead ( [CoursePress Theme Repository](https://bitbucket.org/incsub/coursepress-theme/src) ).
+CoursePress Campus is the branch that is integrated with CampusPress/Edublogs.
+It is just about identical to CoursePress Pro but strips out the MarketPress bundling and removes paid courses features (all code that is implemented in CoursePress Pro).

-All development of CoursePress Campus needs to happen on the **coursepress/campus-dev** branch before merging it to the coursepress/campus branch (see releasing below).

 ## CoursePress (coursepress/standard)